Nextbase: Insurance

 In 2021, Nextbase launched the world’s first insurance policy from a dash cam manufacturer.
 The product rewards safer drivers with discounted car insurance premiums for having a dash cam installed in the vehicle.

 National Dash Cam Safety Portal

 In July 2018, Nextbase launched the National Dash Cam Safety Portal, a not-for-profit initiative to help motorists report serious road incidents directly to UK police forces using their dashcam video as evidence.

+The portal is currently being used by all 43 police forces in England and Wales.
+As of 2024, the Portal had received 146,560 uploads, saving more than a century of police time.

+Portal statistics show that nearly 70% of dash cam video submissions result in further police or legal action.

-Since its launch, the portal is used by 36 UK police forces and is estimated to have saved over 170,000 hours of police time, receiving over 23,000 public uploads of incidents of dangerous driving.
-It has also been backed by countless UK road safety charities, including BRAKE, Cycling UK and British Horse Society.
+It has also been backed by countless UK road safety charities, including BRAKE, Cycling UK, and British Horse Society.

 Nextbase also supports the UK’s Vision Zero campaign, which aims to achieve a highway system with no fatalities or serious injuries involving road traffic.